 However, for most companies, performance reviews continue to provide value for a multitude of reasons.
-They improve the focus on company and personal goals; deliver the feedback many employees are looking for; hold managers to account for delivering against development and career promises; inform decisions about how to allocate resources; and provide the evidence needed to address performance issues.
+They improve the focus on the company and personal goals; deliver the feedback many employees are looking for; hold managers to account for delivering against development and career promises; inform decisions about how to allocate resources, and provide the evidence needed to address performance issues.

 Not abolition, but evolution